 Frequently asked questions

-My spouse lives in the UK, how can I acquire a visa to live with them?
+My spouse lives in the UK.
+How can I acquire a visa to live with them?

-Can you switch from a Visitor Visa to a Spouse Visa (UK)?
+Can you switch from a visitor visa to a spouse visa (UK)?

-No. If you currently hold a Visitor Visa, you will not be able to switch to any other type of visa and must leave the UK to apply for a new one.
+No. If you currently hold a visitor visa, you will not be able to switch to any other type of visa and must leave the UK to apply for a new one.

-I can’t make my arrival window, how can I change this?
+I can’t make my arrival window.
+How can I change this?

-For information on exactly what you will need to provide to apply for a vignette change, contact our expert immigration solicitors now.
+For information on exactly what you will need to provide to apply for a vignette change, contact our expert immigration solicitors today.

-If you have any further questions in relation to switching immigration category or need assistance on your current immigration situation, please contact our specialist immigration team today.
+If you have any further questions in relation to switching immigration categories, or need assistance regarding your current immigration status, please contact our specialist immigration team today.